minio/docs/source/reference/minio-mc/mc-ilm-tier.rst

 Object transition lifecycle management rules require additional permissions on the remote storage tier.
 Specifically, MinIO requires the remote tier credentials provide read, write, list, and delete permissions.
-If the remote bucket is versioned, delete version permission is also required.
+If the remote bucket is versioned, the ``s3:DeleteObjectVersion`` permission is also required.

 For example, if the remote storage tier implements AWS IAM policy-based access control, the following policy provides the necessary permissions for transitioning versioned objects into and out of the remote tier: